pi-base/data/CONTRIBUTING.md

 These are our current mathematical reviewers.
 Please feel free to contact us with any questions.

+- Chris Caruvana, Indiana University Kokomo, @ccaruvana
 - Steven Clontz, University of South Alabama, @StevenClontz
-- Chris Caruvana, Indiana University Kokomo, @ccaruvana
+- Lynne Yengulalp, Wake Forest University, @lyengulalp

 ## Licensing